Reviews, Best Prices, Comparisons, Expert Buying Guides

 Steps to Enable Palm Swipe Gesture

-1. Open Settings: Go to the Settings app on your Samsung Galaxy A51.
+Open Settings: Find the Settings app on your Samsung Galaxy A51 and open it.

-2. Navigate to Advanced Features: Scroll down and tap on “Advanced Features.”
+Navigate to Advanced Features: Move down and hit “Advanced Features”.

-3. Select Motions and Gestures: Within the Advanced Features menu, tap on “Motions and Gestures.”
+Select Motions and Gestures: Then in the Advanced Features section tap on “Motions and Gestures”.

-4. Enable Palm Swipe to Capture: Toggle the switch next to “Palm swipe to capture” to enable this feature.
+Enable Palm Swipe to Capture: Flip the switch next to “Palm swipe to capture” to turn this feature on.

 Steps to Take a Screenshot Using Palm Swipe Gesture

-1. Navigate to the Desired Screen: Make sure the screen you want to capture is displayed.
+Navigate to the Desired Screen: Ensure that the screen you want to capture is already on.

-2. Swipe with the Edge of Your Hand: Place the edge of your hand (side of your palm) vertically on either edge of the screen, then swipe across the screen from right to left or left to right.
+Swipe with the Edge of Your Hand: Position the edge of your hand (side of your palm) vertically on one edge of the screen and then swipe across the screen either from right to left or left to right.

-3. Confirmation of Screenshot: Similar to the hardware method, you will see an animation and hear a shutter sound indicating that the screenshot has been taken.
+Confirmation of Screenshot: Just like the physical method, an animation will appear and a shutter sound will be heard indicating that the screenshot has been taken.

 Tips for Successful Palm Swipe

-• Ensure Proper Contact: Make sure the side of your palm makes good contact with the screen as you swipe across.
+Ensure Proper Contact: Make the side of palm fully touch the screen as you swipe it across the surface.

-• Swipe Speed: Try to swipe at a moderate speed.
-Swiping too fast or too slow might not register the gesture.
+Swipe Speed: Modulate your swiping according to the speed of the gesture.
+Too fast or too slow swiping might not register the gesture.

 Method 3: Using the Assistant Menu